-Truck accidents are a serious matter, especially for motorists severely injured in crashes.
-Between 2004 and 2008, there were 40 heavy truck crashes with three fatalities and nine injuries in Newton, according to the Iowa Department of Transportation.
+Semi truck accidents are a serious matter, especially for motorists severely injured in crashes.
 Victims of large truck crashes have strong legal protections if they were not at fault in the accident.
 It's important that victims understand their rights and responsibilities when pursuing legal action against a trucking company.

 Many heavy truck crashes are caused by driver error -- things like sleep deprivation, use of prescription or recreational drugs, speeding, inattention, distractions, work stress, and unfamiliarity with the road.
 Mechanical problems account for many of the other crashes.
 Depowered front brakes, failing to replace tires and transmission failure are some common mechanical problems.
 Other causes of truck accidents include loading errors, improper securing of loads, improper load distributions and manufacturing errors.

 Establishing Negligence in Truck Accident Cases